 - Pay you wages for the time spent in paid related instruction

 - Be a reliable and responsible employee

-- Work diligently throughout the duration of your apprenticeship and carefully complete assignments from your supervisor
+- Work diligently throughout your apprenticeship and carefully complete assignments from your supervisor

-- Promptly complete all related instruction assignments, lessons, and tests as required by your classroom instructor
+- Promptly complete all paid related instruction assignments, lessons and tests as required by your classroom instructor

 - Cooperate and work with the Wisconsin Bureau of Apprenticeship Standards and the respective advisory committees

-When indenture, the individual will begin working for the employer on a full-time basis.
-The employer must release the apprentice from the work site on each scheduled date that related theory classes are in session.
+When indenture, you begin working for the employer on a full-time basis.
+Employers must release apprentices from the work site on each scheduled date that paid related instruction classes are in session.
 Typically, apprentices attend school once every two weeks for an eight (8) hour session.
-With this format, apprentices attend related theory approximately twice a month on the day of the week specifically scheduled for their trade.
+This works out to you spending 90% of your time learning on the job, with the remaining 10% spent in the classroom.

-The employer pays the apprentice an hourly wage during the training program which is based on a percentage of the journey level skilled wage rate.
-As the individual progresses through the apprenticeship program, the salary tends to be increased at six month intervals.
+You receive an hourly wage during the training program, which is based on a percentage of the journey level skilled wage rate.
+As you progress through the apprenticeship program, the salary tends to be increased at six (6) month intervals.